 Only buildings with a label of A or B can be considered as “sustainable”, so there is still a lot of work to be done.

 In terms of CO2-emissions, results are more negative.
 More than 40% of homes are still being heated with oil and almost 30% with gas.
 Renewable energies make up less than 25% of heating types.

 But what can we do with this information?
 During the Hackathon, the engineering teams enriched the listings with this newly acquired data.
-They added information about heating, energy labels, and general efficiency right into every listing so potentially interested parties can easily access it.
+They integrated heating, energy labels, and efficiency info into each listing for easy access by interested parties.

-The goal was to create more transparency for home seekers and raise awareness about these factors to allow for more sustainable decision-making.
+The aim: boost transparency for home seekers, raising awareness for sustainable decision-making.
 However, there is a lot of potential in expanding these ideas, like connecting property buyers with subsidies and services to improve insulation or exchange heating systems with a renewable type.
 This could make the whole process a lot easier and also potentially more affordable for new homeowners in the long run.